25 best Western films of all time, according to critics

 - Metascore: 94

-When U.S. Senator Ranse Stoddard returns to the West to attend a funeral, he is forced to rehash his past, including the truth regarding the killing of an infamous outlaw.
+When U.S. Sen. Ranse Stoddard returns to the West to attend a funeral, he is forced to rehash his past, including the truth regarding the killing of an infamous outlaw.
 This black-and-white film was directed by John Ford and stars James Stewart, John Wayne, and Vera Miles.
+For the movie, Ford returned to filming on soundstages and in monochrome lending to the melancholic undertones of the film.

 - Director: John Huston